-The stack bond brick (also called jack-on-jack or straight lay) pattern is similar to the running bond pattern in that it comprises rows of bricks laid end to end.
+The stack bond brick pattern (also called jack-on-jack or straight lay) is similar to the running bond pattern in that it comprises rows of bricks laid end to end.
 The stack bond pattern is slightly less forgiving, though, because the rows are laid side-by-side (parallel) as opposed to the staggered structure of the running bond pattern.

 While the whole process may be slightly more time consuming, the stack bond pattern accommodates curves very well and requires absolutely no brick cutting.
 If you’re not interested in splitting your bricks, the stack bond pattern might be your best bet.

 The basket weave pattern is aptly named—it uses alternately laid pairs of bricks to create a woven, textured checkerboard look—and it’s quite easy to accomplish.
-Historically categorized as a non-load-bearing pattern, it is only used on paths, patios, and other horizontal, ground-situated projects.
+Historically categorized as a non-load-bearing pattern, it’s only used on paths, patios, and other horizontal, ground-situated projects.
 You’ll never find a wall with a basket weave pattern.
 If you do, don’t stand too close.